amacaluso/Statistical_Learning/README.md

 The main script is *000_run_project.R* that executes the source code of the three parts of the analysis:
 - **Data exploration:** contains all the preliminary data investigation and it is organised in the script *030_Exploratory.R*
 - **Modelling:** performs all the training and evaluation of the proposed methods and it is hosted in the script *076_Modeling_Classification.R*
-- **Reporting:** gather together the results of the analysis and the markdown files with the comments to produce a final report
+- **Reporting:** gathers together the results of the analysis and the markdown files with the comments to produce a final report

 Backtracing these scripts, it is then possible to get the source code that performs each bit of the analysis itself, from data visualisation to modelling.
 Also, it may be useful to explore how to exploit **R Markdown** for building a report in an efficient and (hopefully) appealing way.